Used Toyota Tundra Quick Facts

 2019: The TRD Pro rejoins the lineup, featuring Fox shocks and BBS alloy wheels.

 2018: Toyota Safety Sense-P is made standard.
-The Regular Cab and TRD Pro get dropped.
+The Regular Cab and TRD Pro are discontinued.

 2017: No significant changes.